alesk/learning/README.md

 > Intelligence is like a knife.
 If you are intelligent, you are at a clear advantage against people who are not intelligent.
 But if you are intelligent, and another person is not as intelligent, but the other person is willing to train harder than you, the other person will very quickly overtake you in ability.

-## The Faynmann method
+## The Learning Method of Richard Feynmann

-One of most famous physicist of 20th century Richard Feynman openly talked about his method of acquiering knowledge in a series of essays [Surely you are joking, mr. Feynmann][6].
+One of most famous physicist of 20th century Richard Feynmann openly talked about his method of acquiering knowledge in a series of essays [Surely you are joking, mr. Feynmann][6].